dolorosus/RaspiBackup/Readme.md

 Start backup to `backup.img`, creating it if it does not exist, limiting the size to 8000M.
- Keep in mind: you are responsible defineing a size large enough to hold all files to backup!
-There's no such thing as a size check.
+ Keep in mind: you are responsible defineing a size large enough to hold all files to backup! **There's no such thing as a size check**.
 ```
 RaspiBackup.sh start -s 8000 -c /path/to/backup.img
 ```